TWBug/GoldCardHenge/content/why-taiwan/how-to-choose-professional-networking-events-in-taipei.en.md

 German (AHK)

 Hopefully connecting with these groups and organizations will get you on your way to networking with the people you want to meet in Taiwan!

+*Written by Daniel Miller, co-founder of All Hands Taiwan and Taiwan Manager for Pagoda Projects.*